 Robert A. Whitman, our Chairman of the Board of Directors and CEO, beneficially owns a partnership interest in Knowledge Capital.
 Donald J. McNamara, a member of our Board of Directors, also beneficially owns a partnership interest in Knowledge Capital.
-Knowledge Capital beneficially owns 1,951,995 shares of our Common Stock and holds 3,000,000 warrants to purchase shares of our Common Stock.
+Knowledge Capital beneficially owns 3,212,805 shares of our Common Stock at October 31, 2013.